ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/glossary.md

 Continuous integration describes regularly combining code changes from multiple contributors on a single software project.
 Integrating these changes regularly helps to check that independent changes work correctly together.
-Continous delivery describes automation of the software release process.
+Continuous delivery describes automation of the software release process.
 Automating both of these using a CI/CD tool increases the efficiency of building software and getting it into production.